nefilim/SNSMonitor/README.md

 Installation
 ---

-Be sure to register the created notification topic with your *AWS::AutoScaling::AutoScalingGroup* in your CloudFormation template:
+Be sure to register the created notification topic (see below) with your *AWS::AutoScaling::AutoScalingGroup* in your CloudFormation template:

 ```
 "NotificationConfiguration" : {